zainab-Memon/Learning-React/06-Advanced - Handling Side Effects, Using Reducers & Using the Context API/README.md

     export default MyContext;
    ```
 4. Now to use this context you need to setup a context provider and define the data which you want to store.
-   - Any component that needs to listen to this context or use it needs to be wrapped inside the provider component.
+   - Any component that needs the access to the context needs to be wrapped inside the provider component.
    - Context.Provider component available on the context instance is used to provide the context to its child components, no matter how deep they are.
    - The Provider component receives a prop called value, which can be accessed from all the components that are wrapped inside Provider, and it will be responsible to  grant access to the context data.
    ```jsx